rgpass/llm-testing-lib/README.md

 - Allow for easy testing of LLM calls
 - Speed up tests and save money of LLM calls by storing them in source

+## Concepts Applied

+- Use GPT-4 to assert that its own response meets a set of expectations
+- Store responses in source to increase test speed and save money

-## Overview
+## Playground

 Clone this repo, experiment with the values in `index.ts`, then run `npm run main` to see how accurately your prompt meets a set of expectations.
+Ensure you have an environment variable set up for `OPENAI_API_KEY` and have access to GPT-4 via OpenAI's API.

 The arguments for `checkAccuracy` are: